 Stuck in a contract?

-If you are in a contract with your electricity provider you will need to assess whether switching will save you money in the long run (even if you were to pay the early termination fee).
+If you’re under a contract with your electricity provider, you must assess whether switching will save you money in the long run (even if you pay the early termination fee).

 You can find your historical usage by logging into your provider’s account dashboard.

-Every provider has a different-looking dashboard but they all have an area where you can view and download your usage month by month.
+Every provider has a different-looking dashboard, but they all have an area where you can view and download your usage monthly.

 Getting as many months of usage as you can with a full 12 months is the most ideal.

-Next, enter your historical usage for each month on ComparePower in the historical usage calculator.
+Next, enter your historical usage for each month on ComparePower’s historical usage calculator.

 kWh Usage Pricing Calculator